PaLeroy/phd_defense/talk.md

 --

-- How to train a team of agents to compete against several strategies.
+- How to train a team of agents to compete against many strategies:
     - Train it within a population of learning teams.